 With more time up your sleeve, I’d recommend you visit KL Tower.
 There are absolutely stunning views from the Sky Deck, which is open-air, so you can really get a really great birds-eye view of KLCC.
-It’s a good opportunity to wrap your mind around the size of the place, see the Petronas Towers, get some great photographs and feel you’ve seen it from a unique angle.
+It’s a good opportunity to wrap your mind around the size of the place, see the Petronas Towers, get some great photographs, and feel you’ve seen it from a unique angle.

 I was quite taken by the Petronas Towers and how beautiful they are close-up, so I’d suggest you visit them too.
 You can walk from KL Tower to the Petronas Towers, if you wish, it’s quite an easy walk, just use Google Maps to help you find your way.
-When you’re there, head directly to the KLCC Gardens for the best photography spots and viewpoint from the ground.
+When you’re there, head directly to the KLCC Gardens for the best photography spots and viewpoints from the ground.
 We sat for a while under the shade of the trees, just enjoying the moment and snapping photos.
-From there, you can head inside as there’s a huge mall beneath the towers – do a spot of shopping, grab a coffee or a bite to eat if you wish.
+From there, you can head inside as there’s a huge mall beneath the towers – do a spot of shopping, grab a coffee, or a bite to eat if you wish.

 You may also like to look at visiting the Petaling Street Market and/or Central Market, these are both great spots to do some bargaining and scoop up a bargain on knock-off handbags and sunglasses, souvenirs and more.
-You can also grab a bite to eat in Chinatown at spots like Restoran Kim Lian Kee, Lai Foong Restaurant, Coffee Amo and Merchant’s Lane.
+You can also grab a bite to eat in Chinatown at spots like Restoran Kim Lian Kee, Lai Foong Restaurant, Coffee Amo, and Merchant’s Lane.

 9 Hours in Kuala Lumpur